-A student declares a special major by submitting the Declaration of a Special Major form to the Dean of Studies (300 Mary Lyon Hall) by the end of the 8th week of the second semester of the student’s junior year.
+A student declares a special major by submitting the Declaration of Special Major form to the Dean of Studies (300 Mary Lyon Hall) by the end of the 8th week of the second semester of the student’s junior year.
 Students may discuss their plans for a special major at any stage of its development with the Dean of Studies.
-Read more….

 Students whose interests cross department lines in an area for which no interdisciplinary major exists may plan a special major incorporating work in two or more departments.
 Students must work closely with faculty advisors to create a plan that is academically and educationally rigorous.
 A written plan must be submitted to and endorsed by two members of the faculty and the dean of studies.
 The plan must be submitted no later than the end of the eighth week of classes of the second semester of the student’s junior year.
-Students must earn a minimum of 40 credits in the approved program.
+Students must earn a minimum of 40 credits in the approved major.
 At least 20 credits must be at the 300 level, divided between two or more departments.
 Students who declare a special major automatically fulfill the “outside the major” requirement.

 The following timeline is approximate and intended as a guideline for students who are considering a special major:

 - By the end of the second semester of sophomore year.
 Identify two faculty members who are willing to advise you—a primary advisor and an advising committee member who are from different departments.
 The primary advisor must be a permanent member of the Mount Holyoke College faculty, but the committee member can be visiting faculty or Five College faculty.

 - By the end of the second semester of sophomore year or first semester of junior year.
 Schedule an appointment with the Dean of Studies.
 At this meeting, you can discuss your plans for a special major and clarify the requirements of the major; the Dean of Studies, as necessary, can help identify faculty who can advise you.